Ruth Doggett Terzaghi: Scientific career

 Doggett Terzaghis husband had just taken on a role at the Technische Hochschule in Vienna, which sparked an eight-year worldwide geological expedition for the couple (Peck, 1993, p.
 92).
-From 1930-1938 both Terzaghi and her husband investigated the conditions for several projects worldwide, all of which were laid out in her memorial from the Geological Society of America (Peck, 1993, p.
+From 1930 to 1938 both Terzaghi and her husband investigated the conditions for several projects worldwide, all of which were laid out in her memorial from the Geological Society of America (Peck, 1993, p.
 91-92).
 Doggett Terzaghi traveled with Karl to investigate geological conditions for projects including a 600 ft. arch dam in Sulak Canyon in Daghestan, Soviet Russia; a main irrigation canal through loess and broken limestone in central Asia; a rockfill dam in Bou Hanifia, Algeria; a concrete dam on clay sediments to great depth on the Svir River near Leningrad; and numerous foundations and landslides in Europe (Peck, 1993, p.91).
 Karl von Terzaghi is known as the “father of soil mechanics and geotechnical engineering”, so it is no surprise that his pursuits regarding the civil engineering applications of geological research would rub off on his new partner and wife, Doggett (Peck, 1993,. p.
 91).
 Following their return to the United States in 1939, Terzaghi assumed her role as a professor, then eventually a research fellow, at Harvard (Peck, 1993, p.
 92).
 Her days at Harvard saw her cooperating with her husband on his projects, editing and critiquing them, in addition to pursuing her own independent practice and research (Peck, 1993, p.
 91).